CodeEditApp/CodeEditCLI/README.md

   </a>
 </p>

-`codeedit` a set of command line tools that ship with CodeEdit which allow users to open and interact with editor via the command line.
+`codeedit` is a set of command line tools that ship with CodeEdit which allow users to open and interact with editor via the command line.

 ## Documentation